gbinal/p-o-d.github.com/readme.md

-This repo is for archival purposes only (see the archive branch).
+This repo is for archival purposes only (see [the archive branch](https://github.com/GSA-OCSIT/project-open-data.github.com/tree/archive)).

-For current development visit http://github.com/project-open-data/project-open-data.github.io
+For current development visit [the new project-open-data](http://github.com/project-open-data/project-open-data.github.io)